-Apple introduced Live Photos feature with iPhone 6s and iPhone 6s Plus and the feature is present in the latest iPhone 7 and iPhone 7 Plus as well.
+Apple introduced Live Photos feature with iPhone 6s and iPhone 6s Plus, and the feature is present in the latest iPhones as well.
 The Live Photos feature, as you know, is a mixture of movie and still image.
 That is, a Live Photo is neither a photo nor a video.

 When you capture a Live Photo on your iPhone, the iOS creates a MOV file as well as a JPEG file.